 - Data is mostly available immediately, meaning you can optimize live campaigns, amend landing pages, and make cost-efficiency decisions quickly.
 It gives you much more control and responsiveness when you can monitor live results.

-Cons of In-platform Analytics:
+Cons of Third-Party Analytics:

 - Advertising channels are competing against each other and want to demonstrate higher conversion attribution than the others, encouraging you to spend more of your ad budget with them.
 If you use more than one advertising platform, double-attribution can be an issue, meaning more than one advertising platform claims full attribution for a sales conversion on your website.
 The extent of over-estimation will depend on how many ads a user has seen or clicked across different platforms within the set attribution timeframe - called View-Through and Click-Through attribution respectively.